Aredhele/Cardinal-Engine/README.md

 # Cardinal Engine
-Cardinal Engine is an experimental game engine programmed for a project at the <a href="http://www.enjmin.fr/">Enjmin</a>, the national school of video games.
+Cardinal Engine is an experimental game engine programmed in one month for a project at the <a href="http://www.enjmin.fr/">Enjmin</a>, the national school of video games.
 The main goal of the project was to learn about rendering and procedural generation in video games.
 Cardinal Engine is fully written in C++ with OpenGL 3 and use some third party